-Afterwards adults are invited for a Mai Tai, punch for the children and all enjoy festive music prior to the Luau feast.
-The dinner includes some traditional flavors and as well as island favorites: kalua pork, beef teriyaki, chicken adobo and sweet n’ sour mahi mahi, Hawaiian sweet potato, lomi salmon, poi and tropical deserts.
+Afterward, adults are invited for a Mai Tai, punch for the children and all enjoy festive music prior to the Luau feast.
+The dinner includes some traditional flavors and as well as island favorites: kalua pork, beef teriyaki, chicken adobo and sweet n’ sour Mahi Mahi, Hawaiian sweet potato, lomi salmon, poi, and tropical deserts.

 The Hawaiian music and songs continue on through dinner until it is time for the hula lesson.
 You can’t have a luau without learning the hula.
 The brave participants up on stage becoming masters of this traditional Hawaiian dance.